 Prior to closing the container, use wadded-up paper to occupy any outstanding spaces.
 Books can move effectively during the shifting, causing no harm.
-Tape the boxes up and then name it “Books.”
+Tape the boxes up and then name them “Books.”
 If you are reusing old boxes, make a point to cross out any past markings so there is no disarray about what the case presently holds.

 #8.
 Pack the Truck or Trailer

 In the moving truck or moving van, book boxes are best set on the floor of the vehicle.
 Try not to stack the crates except if you can appropriately verify them against moving or tipping.
-Books are overwhelming and if the cases ought to topple, they can make a great deal of harm furniture or other fragile things.
+Books are overwhelming and if the cases ought to topple, they can make a great deal of harm to furniture or other fragile things.

 #9.
 Long-Term Stockpiling